apendley/nunchuck-usb-keyboard/README.md

 # nunchuck-usb-keyboard
-CircuitPython source code (9.2.0) for a dongle to translate Wii Nunchuck input into keyboard key events.
+CircuitPython source code (9.2.0) for a dongle to translate Wii Nunchuck input into keyboard events.